 Get the PDF that tells you how many of each piece you need, and lasercut them.
 I've been able to use 3 sheets of 5mm MDF to cut all the parts in our Epilog EXT 36.

 When building the sphere, note that the hubs have lines engraved on them.
 These lines should be facing TOWARDS the other hub (check the picture).
 Start with the piece shown in the picture on the table, and work on from that, always forming hexagons and triangles (it's a icosidodecahedron, basically)

 Hoberman Sphere by FablabGrenoble is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure FablabGrenoble would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure FablabGrenoble would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).